-Property and equipment are stated at cost less accumulated depreciation.
-Depreciation is calculated using the straight-line method over the estimated useful lives of the assets: 3-32 years for machinery and equipment, leasehold improvements, and buildings are amortized over the estimated useful life.
+Property, equipment and leasehold improvements are stated at cost less accumulated depreciation.
+Depreciation is calculated using the straight-line method over the estimated useful lives of the assets: 3 to 32 years for machinery and equipment, leasehold improvements, and buildings are amortized over the estimated useful life.
 Repairs and maintenance expenditures that do not extend the useful lives of related assets are expensed as incurred.
-The Company tests property and equipment for impairment annually for recoverability or whenever events or changes in circumstances indicate that the carry amount may not be recoverable.
-The Company has concluded for the year ended December 31, 2015, and for the six months periods ended June 30, 2016, that the sum of the undiscounted cash flows exceeds the carry amount of the assets.
+We test property and equipment for impairment annually for recoverability or whenever events or changes in circumstances indicate that the carry amount may not be recoverable.
+For the year ended December 31, 2015 and for the nine months ended September 30, 2016, we have concluded that the sum of the undiscounted cash flows exceeds the carry amount of the assets.